seanbradley/machine_learning/README.md

 regression that models the movement of a large set of continuous data over time and forecasts the trajectory of that data into the future.

+### LINEAR REGRESSION

 Linear regression takes an input or explanatory variable, and tests for a relationship with an output variable.
 The input variables are usually arbitrary and assumptive.

-For example, if we were using linear regression to model a lemonade stand's business and to make some predictions about its sucess: the input variables might be how hot it is outside, or how big the stand's sign was; the ouput variable might be the daily revenue.
-We'd likely be testing the assumption that the heat on any given day, and the size of the lemonade stand's sign is what drives sales.
+For example, if we were using linear regression to model a lemonade stand's business and to make some predictions about its sucess: the input variables might be how hot it is outside, or how big the stand's sign was; the ouput variable might be the daily revenue or how much lemonade we sold.
+It could be useful in testing the assumption that the heat on any given day, and the size of the lemonade stand's sign, is what drives our lemonade sales.

-In practice, linear regression in merely corroborating some variable's impact.
-In speculatively modelling _causality_...more so than a surefire means of mining hard data and generating a prediction on which you'd want to place a bet.
+In practice, however, linear regression _corroborates_ some variable's impact--it speculatively models_causality_...more so than being a surefire means of mining hard data and generating a prediction on which you'd want to place a bet.

 This solution relies on the Python Data Analysis library (pandas, etc.) to parse and analyze a _very_ large dataframe of publicly available stock values for Google, and forecasts the future value of the stock's closing price for the next 33 days.

-The data is culled from _ten_years_ of daily stock prices.
-The output for this program is an array of forecasted closing prices, and an accuracy rating of those prices, as well as a graphical plot of the prices--both past and predicted.
+The data is culled from _ten_years_ of daily stock prices for Google.
+The output for this program is an array of forecasted adjusted closing prices, and an accuracy rating of those prices, as well as a graphical plot of the prices--both past and predicted.

+### SUPERVISED LEARNING

 We call this "supervised" machine learning, because there's a bit of tinkering here...
 We "train" the algorithm to crunch the data, and do so until an accuracy rating starts to look acceptable to us.

-As mentiond, the input variables leveraged by the linear regression algorithm are totally arbitrary.
-In this model, the differences between daily high and low values as well as trading volume are considered impactful on the closing price.
+As mentioned, the input variables leveraged by the linear regression algorithm are totally arbitrary.
+In this model, the differences between daily high and low values as well as trading volume are _assumed_ to be impactful on the closing price...and we test the accuracy of that assumption.

+### MEASURING ACCURACY

 The metric for quantifying the model’s "predictive accuracy" is known as R-Squared.
 R-Squared is more a measure of how each of the data points